Introduction to Python

 All the programming languages are converted to machine understandable language for execution.
 The conversion is taken care of by compilers and interpreters.

 Let us consider an example of an Italian movie.
 For a person, who doesn’t understand Italian and can understand English, there will be two ways to watch the movie.
 The first way is to watch an English dubbed version of the movie, if available.
-The second way is to watch the Italian movie with English subtitles.
+The second way is to watch an Italian movie with English subtitles.
 In the second way, the subtitles are displayed scene by scene separately whereas in the first way all the scenes are converted to English.
 We can compare the first scenario with the compiler and the second one with the interpreter.

 A compiler is one that takes the source code and converts it into machine-executable code at once.
 The processor takes the executable and executes it.
 The languages which use a compiler are called compiled languages.
 Compiled languages are faster and more efficient comparatively.
 Examples – Java, C++

 An interpreter is one that runs the code line by line and executes instruction by instruction.
 The languages which use interpreters are called Interpreted languages.
 Such languages are slower in terms of execution and less efficient.
 Examples – PHP, Python, Ruby

 A scripting language is a programming language that is interpreted.
 These types of languages are used in automation, etc. These languages use interpreters and are executed line by line.

 Definition of Python:

 Python is a general-purpose, interpreted, high-level programming language, a Wikipedia definition.
 In clear terms, Python

 - High-level language – It is a human-readable language which easily understandable and easy to debug

 - Interpreted as well as compiled – Python is basically called an interpreted language, but can also be called a compiled interpreted language.
 In Python, first, all the source code is at once converted to byte code which is the action of the compiler, and then the byte code is executed by the compiler.